-The Society is a non-profit charitable society registered under the Society Act of British Columbia.
+The C.G.
+Jung Society of Victoria is a non-profit charitable society registered under the Society Act of British Columbia.

-The Victoria Jung Society strives to advance knowledge and provide a forum for the discussion of the theories and concepts of Analytical Psychology, as developed by Swiss psychiatrist and psychologist, Dr. Carl Gustav Jung.
+The C.G.
+Jung Society of Victoria strives to advance knowledge and provide a forum for the discussion of the theories and concepts of Analytical Psychology, as developed by Swiss psychiatrist and psychologist, Dr. Carl Gustav Jung.
 Our lectures and events provide learning opportunities for both the professional and general public, anyone who may have an interest in psychological and creative development.

 We aim to reveal how Jung’s unique contributions to the understanding of the human personality are both compelling and practical for anyone interested in personal development.
 Our gatherings offer the opportunity to discover the personal application of Jungian theory in our own lives while connecting with others in the community.

 We hope our programs intrigue you and further stimulate your explorations into Jungian Psychology.

 Our Board: (2020-2021)